-The effectiveness of your exercise routine should rarely be judged by how much time you dedicate to it each week but rather in the context of the results you experience.
+The effectiveness of your exercise routine should not be judged by how much time you dedicate to it each week but rather in the context of the results you experience.

 2. No workout time is too little or not worth it

 The problem is that we only need to miss one or two workouts and we start feeling guilty and frustrated and then write off that week or even that month.

-A longer session is fine now and again if this fits in with your schedule and your goals, but for other slots in the week keep the time to a minimum and challenge yourself to work as effectively as you can within this time slot.
+A longer session is fine now and again if this fits in with your schedule and your goals, but for other slots in the week, keep your exercise time to a minimum and challenge yourself to work as effectively as you can within this time slot.